 To test the monitoring or to adjust settings, open the Bark for Kids app and tap the settings icon (see below):

 Descriptions of settings:

 - Upload over Wi-Fi only: If your child's device needs to conserve cellular data use, then you may consider turning on the setting of "Upload over Wi-Fi only."
 Otherwise, leave disabled.

-From your Bark dashboard, you will now see the device has been associated with your child under their profile.
+From your Bark dashboard, you will now see the device under their profile under the Monitoring section.
 Here is an example: